 Temperature

-High and low, temperature can cause deformation of the retroreflective material and the deformation can cause loss of coefficient of retroreflection, cracking, distortion and reduced lifetime.
+High and low temperature can cause deformation of the retroreflective material and the deformation can cause loss of coefficient of retroreflection, cracking, distortion and reduced lifetime.

 When specifying retroreflective materials it is important to select materials with technical temperature specifications at least equal to or better than the local annual temperature variation.